tomdionysus/event-tree/README.md

-# event-tree: A Tree-Based Event System for JavaScript
+# event-tree: A Hierarchical Event System

 event-tree is a JavaScript library designed to facilitate the organization and management of events using a hierarchical tree structure.
 The library allows developers to easily subscribe and unsubscribe event listeners, as well as trigger events throughout the tree.
 By organizing events in a tree, the library helps developers visualize and manage event relationships more effectively. event-tree supports adding and removing event listeners, triggering events, and pruning unused nodes, making it an efficient and practical solution for event-driven applications.